 Check the operational capability of the detector regularly.
 Clean the detector body from dust, spider web, and other contaminants as they appear.
 Use soft dry napkin suitable for tech equipment.

-Do not use any substances containing alcohol, acetone, gasoline, and other active solvents to clean the detector.
+Do not use any substances containing alcohol, acetone, petrol, and other active solvents to clean the detector.

 To a certain level, the detector ignores the dust in the smoke chamber.
 When the chamber becomes too dusty, the detector notifies the user of the need to clean it via the app (and beeps every minute and a half).
 Such maintenance is compulsory for the detector to operate correctly.